CUBRID/cubrid-manual/en/api/jdbc.rst

 *   All error codes are negative.
 *   After SQLException, error number can be shown by SQLException.getErrorCode() and error message can be shown by SQLException.getMessage().
 *   If the value of error code is between -21001 and -21999, it is caused by CUBRID JDBC methods.
 *   If the value of error code is between -10000 and -10999, it is caused by CAS and transferred by JDBC methods.
-For CAS errors, see :ref:`broker-error`.
+For CAS errors, see :ref:`cas-error`.
 *   If the value of error code is between 0 and -9999, it is caused by database server.
 For database server errors, see :ref:`database-server-error`.

 +---------------+--------------------------------------------------------------------------------------+